sbr075/chatCommands/README.md

 ## Changelog
 ### Version 0.4.2
 - Added multi-parent support for titles
-- Added proper title removal, will not set players with title to be removed to a default set title
+- Added proper title removal, will now set players with title to be removed to a default set title
 ### Version 0.4.1
 - In this version I've added all commands that are going to be accessible with /title.
 This is however not a full release seeing as the code is messy and missing some extras i.e. multiple parent title support.
 A full changelog will be released with 0.5.0
 - Added all commands with basic functionality for title feature